Rosamund (queen): Rosamund in later culture

 Rosamund would inspire many later tragedies, based on her life, particularly in Italy, where the folk song "Donna Lumbarda" was passed down orally through the generations, inspiring later renditions of the tale.

-She's a heroine of Boccaccio's De casibus virorum illustrium (book 8).
+She is a heroine of Boccaccio's De casibus virorum illustrium (book 8).

 Medieval folk tales and legends developed.
 The first true tragedy, Giovanni Rucellai's Rosmunda, was first performed in 1525 and would serve as the basis for many later tellings of the story in the Italian language, such as Vittorio Alfieri's 1783 work of the same name and a Sam Benelli play of 1911.
 The conspiracy to murder Alboin also inspired the 1961/2 film Rosmunda e Alboino, aka Sword of the Conqueror etc., by Carlo Campogalliani.

-In 1665 Urban Hjärne wrote a comedy in Swedish on the same matter, Rosimunda.
-It is the first original play in that language known to have actually been staged, as entertainment for the young Charles XI while he studied at Uppsala university.
+In 1665, Urban Hjärne wrote a comedy in Swedish on the same matter, Rosimunda.
+It is the first original play in that language known to have actually been staged, as entertainment for the young Charles XI while he studied at Uppsala University.

-In the English language, the story would also be considered a tragedy, albeit more often neglected than in the Italian tradition, but it was the subject of Robert Burton Rodney's mid 19th C. poem Alboin and Rosamond, and would be treated by the pre-Raphaelite poet Algernon Charles Swinburne in his 1899 work Rosamund, Queen of the Lombards.
+In the English language, the story would also be considered a tragedy, albeit more often neglected than in the Italian tradition, but it was the subject of Robert Burton Rodney's mid-19th-century poem Alboin and Rosamond, and would be treated by the pre-Raphaelite poet Algernon Charles Swinburne in his 1899 work Rosamund, Queen of the Lombards.

 In Meg Cabot's young adult novel series The Princess Diaries published from 2000 on, Rosimunda is renamed 'Rosagunde'.
 While the story of her marriage to Alboin is the same, in Cabot's re-telling she is granted Genovia by the king of Italy as a reward for killing Alboin, making her the first princess of Genovia and an ancestor to the series' protagonist Mia Thermopolis.